faucetsdn/udmi/docs/cloud/gcp/terraform.md

 ## Getting started

-To get started, copy the `terraform.tfvars.template` file to `terraform.tfvars` and the `udmi-site.tf.template` file to `udmi-site.tf`:
+To get started, go to the `cloud/gcp` directory and copy the `terraform.tfvars.template` file to `terraform.tfvars` and the `udmi-site.tf.template` file to `udmi-site.tf`:

 ```
+cd cloud/gcp
 cp terraform.tfvars.template terraform.tfvars
 cp udmi-site.tf.template udmi-site.tf
 ```

 Edit them according to the project settings and according to the UDMI site you need to create and group permissions you want to attribute to it.
+* TODO: Clarify what "group permissions" are?
+No idea what to put there.
+* TODO: Clarify what to change the log level to?
+* TODO: Seems easier to just need to change the setting to point at the service account key, rather than moving the key to a specific place.

+Set ${GCP_PROJECT_NAME} to name of the GCP project created in the pre-requisite step 2.

-The next steps are to initialize the required terraform backend, provider and modules and to import the project and the bucket previously created to the terraform state:
+Then initialize the required terraform backend, provider and modules and to import the project and the bucket previously created to the terraform state:

 ```